bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 #### Creating some variables

-For our game to work, we need to create some variables (and arrays) the we will use later. **Add these to the top of the script**.
+For our game to work, we need to create some variables (and arrays) that we will use later. **Add these to the top of the script**.

 First we will create variables to store players x and y coordinates: